mhavey/marklogic/uml2es/tutorials/dmui.md

 ![New project in Papyrus](images/pap_model_uml.png)

 Click Next.
-In the next window enter the project name as EmployeeHubModel.
-Select the model file name as EmployeeHubModel.
+In the next window enter the project name as PWIModel.
+Select the model file name as PWIModel.
 For the location, uncheck "Use default location".
-For location, browse to the employeeHub/data/papyrus folder you created in Step 1.
-To this path append EmployeeHubModel.
+For location, browse to the dmHub/data/papyrus folder you created in Step 1.
+To this path append PWIModel.

 ![New project in Papyrus](images/emp_setup4.png)